1793

 The first

-commercial communications satellite, Early Bird, enters service,
+commercial communications satellite, Early Bird, enters

 operated by Intelsat